 What features are available when you set up an Apple Watch for a family member?

 When you pair an Apple Watch for a family member using Family Setup, these features and apps are not available or are limited by age.

 What features family set-up includes and does not include

-- Not available: Irregular heart rhythm notifications, ECG, Cycle Tracking, Sleep, Blood Oxygen, Podcasts, Remote, News, Home, Shortcuts, and Apple Pay
+- Not available: Irregular heart rhythm notifications, ECG, Cycle Tracking, Sleep, Blood Oxygen, Podcasts (available with watchOS 9 and above), Remote, News, Home, Shortcuts, and Apple Pay.

-- High and low heart rate notifications available for users 13 years old and above
+- High and low heart rate notifications are available for users 13 years old and above.

-- Fall detection available for users 18 years old and older
+- Fall detection is available for users 18 years old and older.

 Can I use Family Setup for my elderly family members?

-If you were planning on using the Family Setup for your elderly family members, this is a disappointment since they will not be able to use the Watch to access ECG, Blood oxygen or sleep monitoring, and other health features.
+If you plan to use the Family Setup for your elderly family members, Apple’s Family Setup is somewhat disappointing since the Watch limits Health data sharing, respiratory rate, irregular heart rhythm notifications, Afib history, ECG, blood oxygen, sleep monitoring, and other health features.

 How to use family setup for Apple Watch

-While a cellular model and corresponding plan aren’t required for this feature, it’s definitely recommended.
-Having a mobile plan for the watch allows you to keep track of your family members 24/7, as long as they wear the watch or have it on their person.
+Having a mobile plan for the watch lets you keep track of your family members 24/7, as long as they wear the watch or have it on their person.

 How to set up an Apple Watch for a family member that doesn’t have an iPhone